 I love the beach.
 NYC beaches aren’t the cleanest and don’t have the clearest water, but I still don’t mind taking a ride on the subway to walk on the Coney Island Boardwalk or lay on the sand at Jones Beach.
 While on vacation, I always try my best to make a beach day if I’m by the coast or pay for a ride through a tour service like Viator.
-Whether you’re in or out of the US, here are 10 must essentials for the perfect beach day.
+Whether you’re in or out of the US, here are 10 beach day must haves for a fun day in the sun.

 It doesn’t matter what race you are, no one is immune to skin cancer or skin damage from exposure to Ultraviolet rays.
 Use a broad-spectrum sunscreen with an SPF of 15 or greater.
 It is recommended that you apply and reapply at least every two hours.
 To reduce risks, try scheduling time outside before 10 AM or after 3PM.
 Here are a few recommended products.

 - Aveeno Protect + Hydrate Sunscreen Lotion